-Safer Internet Day 2014 Activities in Brazil
+Safer Internet Day 2015 Activities in Brazil

-The Brazilian Safer Internet Day commission work in different areas to promote educational resources and tips that can be adopted for all to profit the good resources available in cyberspace.
+The Brazilian Safer Internet Day commission work in different areas to promote educational resources and tips that can be adopted for all to profit the good resources available online.
 To increase digital citizenship we must strengthen our efforts to educate and prevent cybercrimes below just fight against then.
 The Internet isn't dangerous itself and we have to promote the opportunities and its potential for all ages, specially for children, working on rights and responsibilities.

 The Brazilian Safer Internet Day commission are working to encourage a national debate to highlight the public dimension of cyberspace and the ethical commitment that this dimension implies, considering the challenge of misinterpreting the notion that the Internet is a lawless area where we can do anything with certainty of impunity.

-In 2014 we have again the website for Brazilian SID at: www.diadainternetsegura.org.br
+In 2015 we have again the website for Brazilian SID at: www.diadainternetsegura.org.br

 Brazilian schools, public and private institutions and families are all invited to make activities using the available material like videos, lesson plans, games and booklets.
 The public invitation can be seen at: